Complete Guide to Basic Chinese Grammar & Sentence Structures

 In English, the word order and format of a “yes/no” question may change depending on a subject, tense and verb forms.
 But in Chinese, the form of the 吗 question never changes.

-The questions that contain the verb 是 (shì) should be answered with 是 (shì, affirmative) or 不是 (bú shì, negative) and those that contain 有 (yǒu) should be answered with 有 (yǒu, affirmative) or 没有 (méi yǒu, negative).
+Questions that contain the verb 是 (shì) should be answered with 是 (shì, affirmative) or 不是 (bú shì, negative).
+Those that contain 有 (yǒu) should be answered with 有 (yǒu, affirmative) or 没有 (méi yǒu, negative).

 The question can also be affirmatively answered with 对 (duì).